 Think about a long-term plan.

 Sometimes, sugar cravings can signify other health imbalances that should be addressed.
 "For the best sugar success, talk to your functional medicine health practitioner about some vitamin and mineral deficiencies you might have that can be causing sugar cravings," suggests Nicky Yelton, a registered dietitian.
 Yelton recommends doing a full panel so you can fill in the gaps on any nutrients you might be lacking.
-"I also have had a ton of success with supplementing glutamine, and glutathione specifically, for sugar cravings," Yelton says.
-"Glutamine is an amino acid that I've found to help reduce sugar cravings.
+"I also have had a ton of success with supplementing glutamine2, and glutathione specifically, for sugar cravings," Yelton says.
+"Glutamine is an amino acid2 that I've found to help reduce sugar cravings.
 It's a precursor to glutathione, which means it helps your body create it.
 Glutathione is our master antioxidant that aids in natural detoxification and reduces inflammation, which can help minimize the negative impact of sugar."
 Of course, you should talk to your doctor or R.D. before adding anything to your routine, but bringing up the supplement with them is a great place to start.